bfrancom/benfran.com/_pages/recruiters.md

 * A great and thoughtful leader
 * Constantly thinking and finding ways of how to improve themselves, their work, and others
-* Increasing business value through reducing risk, optimizing business processes, and increasing customer satisfaction through technology....
+* Increasing business value (and $Millions per year) through automation, availability, reducing risk, optimizing business processes, and increasing customer satisfaction through technology....

 Then look no further!
 I can be contacted via [e-mail](mailto:bfrancom@gmail.com), or any of the social media links from my homepage.